natan21addis/myContactsBackEnd/README.md

 # BackEndMyContacts
-handling contacts like the phone book
+handling contacts like the phone book(basic CRUD)